Easy WP SMTP

 Then, click on Generate app password to create a one-time password.

-An overlay will appear with further settings.
-Go ahead and click the dropdown, select the Other option, and enter Easy WP SMTP in the field provided.
+An overlay will appear where you’ll need to enter Easy WP SMTP in the field provided.

 AOL will then generate a one-time password for you to use with your Easy WP SMTP setup.